AlexKintis/my-boilr-templates/README.md

 ### Docker

-- **Docker Compose**: Template for defining and running multi-container Docker applications using Docker Compose.
+- **Docker Compose (DOES not work)**: Template for defining and running multi-container Docker applications using Docker Compose.
 <!--- **Dockerfile Template**: A basic Dockerfile template for building Docker images.-->
 <!--- **Docker Swarm**: Template for setting up a Docker Swarm cluster.-->